acidjazz/objectus/readme.md

 ```

-> Folders become keys and values are files, so watch out naming a key in a folder the same name of a directory in that folder, because one will overwrite the other
+> *Note*: Folders become keys and values are files, so watch out naming a key in a folder the same name of a directory in that folder, because one will overwrite the other